So you know who you are talking with...

 What's in the pipeline?

-I am working on learning MS Access to transfer the whole database to from Lotus Approach which i am currently using.
+I am working on learning MS Access to transfer the whole database to from Lotus Approach software which i am currently using.
 I am teaching myself when i get the odd hour spare so this will take time.
 I am having trouble getting the guest book page working so i am looking at getting help with that one.

 I also envisage a youtube account in the future with a view to creating some documentary films about my research.